mikeirvine/Capstone-Ecuador-Grocery/README.md

 One important note regarding the outliers.
 Without removing the outliers, the RMSE was 26+ and R Squared is only ~.25.
 This indicates that the outliers and leverage points had a major impact on the model's predictions and it was valid to remove them.

 Below is a plot of the residuals vs the predicted unit sales for each regression technique.
-There is an issue with the residuals given the diagonal line, which is likely caused by a set of zero values in the actuals where the model predicts an increasing larger value.
+There is an issue with the residuals given the diagonal line, which is likely caused by a set of zero values in the actuals where the model predicts an increasingly larger value.
 More research is required to uncover the issue.
 Besides for the diagonal line, the residuals are fairly normally distributed, which is a good sign.

 ![alt text](https://github.com/mikeirvine/Capstone-Ecuador-Grocery/blob/master/images/residualvpredicted.png)